 Influence from frequent open/close operations

-- an other application which repeatedly opens and closes the whole block device in read-write mode without
+- another application that repeatedly opens and closes the whole block device in read-write mode without updating the contents.

 Using (one) partition on any single drive, with proper alignment, reduces administrative oversight and helps maintain acceptable performance levels.